Thursday, December 18, 2008

 Come to think of it, that may actually be what the Dodgers have in mind.
 A little psychological leverage for the home team - an attempt to get into the opponents' heads, if you will.

 Let me tell you, the Dodgers are definitely inside my head right now.
 I've had nightmares the last two nights where angry giants are watching me try to do my job.
 Occasionally I'll wake up screaming "No!
 Don't hurt me, I'm so tiny!"
 It's really had a negative impact on the quality of my rest, leaving me somewhere in the borderlands between paranoid and delirious.
 I'm a little afraid that my own personal train to Insanityville just left Psychosis Station with scheduled stops in Delusionburg and Overextended-Metaphor-Junction.
 If I happen to go on a rampage of some sort and have to be taken out, I would like my widow to sue the Dodgers for sending me over the edge and use the money acquired to buy the naming rights to Dodger Stadium and rename it Adam Miller Is Awesome Park.
-Then I will have my revenge, even i
+Then I will have my revenge, even in death.

 Monday, April 21, 2008